 The Maranyundo Girls School offers a rigorous program for Ordinary Levels (S1-S3) and Advanced Levels (S4-S6).
-It follows the Rwanda National Curriculum, infusing student-centered teaching strategies designed to develop critical thinking and leadership skills.
-Our A Level program is a sTEM focused program which offers the following combinations: MPC (Math, Physics, Computer Science), PCB (Physics, Chemistry, Biology), and PCM (Physics, Chemistry, Math).
+It follows the Rwanda National Curriculum (REB), infusing student-centered teaching strategies, designed to develop critical thinking and leadership skills.
+Our A Level program is a STEM focused program which offers the following combinations: MPC (Math, Physics, Computer Science), PCB (Physics, Chemistry, Biology), and PCM (Physics, Chemistry, Math).

-Using the Rwandan national curriculum as the foundation, we bring 21st century educational practices that focus on developing habits of the mind, habits of academics, and habits of success.
-We are nurturing the next generation of Rwandan leaders and changemakers by providing them with an opportunity to become well versed in the following 21st century competencies*:
+Using the Rwandan national curriculum as the foundation, we use 21st century educational practices, that focus on developing habits of the mind, habits of academics, and habits of success.
+We are nurturing the next generation of Rwandan leaders and changemakers, by providing them with an opportunity to become well versed in the following 21st century competencies*:

 Understanding of First Principles in one or more content domains (disciplinary knowledge).
 Taking issues and situations and problems and going to root components; understanding how the problem evolved— looking at it from a systemic perspective and not accepting things at face value.

-Critical thinking, Design thinking, problem solving.
+Critical thinking, Design thinking, Problem solving.
 The ability to ask good questions.
 Work in a team to develop solutions without explicit directions.
-Ability to view problems from different facets before framing it for the solution phase.
+Ability to view problems from different facets, before framing the final version for the solution phase.
 Creativity and a passion to embrace new ideas.
 Conceptualize and synthesize concepts based on data.
 Rigorous analytical skills to test assumptions and not take things at face value.
 The ability to ask nonlinear, counter intuitive questions.